NepaliTelecom.com

 In the evolution of Wireless standards, WiFi 6 is the next-gen WiFi 6 technology.
-Also known as 802.11ax and announced in 2019, WiFi 6 brings a much substantial speed, less network congestion, multiple device connections, and more stability, among other improvements.
+Also known as 802.11ax and announced in 2019, WiFi 6 brings a higher substantial speed, less network congestion, multiple device connections, and more stability, among other improvements.
 If you are into streaming, online gaming, large file downloads, and smart home devices, WiFi 6 is here to meet all your needs in Nepal.

 WiFi 6 succeeds over WiFi 5 and absolutely dwarfs it in performance.
 While a regular user won’t notice much difference in terms of speed, the improvement is there in the technology.
 The sixth generation of WiFi brings 1024-QAM, high bandwidth support, and uniform speed over multiple devices.
 In this post, we will discuss key highlights of WiFi 6 and help you understand how the next-generation wireless standard will bring more into our home’s internet connection.